bu-ist/bu-blocks/src/blocks/introparagraph/Readme.md

 ## ToDo:
  - Add support for core `Color` Block Support
  - Add support for custom `__bublocks_colorthemes` Block Support
+ - Clean up and reorganize the InspectorControls into an `editor-partials` subfolder.

 ## Changelog